About EGSH

 Financial Eligibility and Physical-Presence Rules

 Golden Residence Permit holders must continue to meet the financial criteria for their category throughout the validity of the permit, which includes maintaining a qualifying investment and complying with immigration and residency rules.
-Golden Visa holders also benefit from an exemption from the standard “180-day rule”: the permit remains valid even if the holder spends more than six consecutive months outside the UAE, which is advantageous for internationally mobile investors.
+Golden Visa holders benefit from an exemption from the standard 180-day rule: the permit remains valid even if the holder spends more than six consecutive months outside the UAE, which is advantageous for internationally mobile investors.

 Five-Year Real Estate Residency (Not Golden Visa)

-The DLD’s earlier guidance referenced a five-year real estate residency available to owners of property valued above AED 2,000,000, provided that the property was fully paid and not mortgaged.
+The DLD's earlier guidance referenced a five-year real estate residency available to owners of property valued above AED 2,000,000, provided the property was fully paid and not mortgaged.
 This category is administratively different from the federal Golden Visa and does not provide the same set of long-term benefits associated with the Golden Residence Programme.

 Two-Year Investor Residence (Taskeen)

-The DLD’s Investor Residence Application (Taskeen) provides a two-year renewable residence permit for property owners with real estate valued at AED 750,000 or more.
+The DLD's Investor Residence Application (Taskeen) provides a two-year renewable residence permit for property owners with real estate valued at AED 750,000 or more.
 This option is significantly more accessible in terms of minimum investment compared with the AED 2,000,000 required for the Golden Visa.
+For detailed information on this route — 2-year investor visa.

 Comparison Table — Main Property-Linked Residency Options in Dubai